yitznewton/camphor/README.md

 ## Limitations

-As of the current release, **only scalar arguments** are supported.
+As of the current release, **only methods with exclusively scalar arguments** are supported.